lp1dev/Mirage/README.md

 The goal of this project is to build a quick and easy to use tool to build one's own text game.

+It can be used with Node.JS, web applications and mostly anything running with TypeScript/JavaScript.

 It requires a JSON game file, containing game configuration and logic.
+You can have a look at this [example file](./examples/node-cli/game.json)

 For more information you can read the [documentation](./doc/).
 ![node-screenshot](https://raw.githubusercontent.com/lp1dev/Mirage/master/examples/screens/screen_node.gif)